EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 Notice that this final model still does not perform as well as any of the best models of Chapter \@ref(dldnn).

 <div class="rmdnote">
-<p>For this dataset of Kickstarter campaign blurbs, an LSTM architecture is not turning out to give a great result compared to other options.
+<p>For this data set of Kickstarter campaign blurbs, an LSTM architecture is not turning out to give a great result compared to other options.
 However, LSTMs typically perform very well for text data and are an important piece of the text modeling toolkit.</p>
 </div>

 For the Kickstarter data, these less-than-spectacular results are likely due to the documents' short lengths.
 LSTMs often work well for text data, but this is not universally true for all kinds of text.
 Also, keep in mind that LSTMs take both more time and memory to train, compared to the simpler models discussed in Chapter \@ref(dldnn).